Dumpling festival 2023: Where to get the best bak chang in Singapore this year

 13 /13

-For Dragon Boat Festival, Yi by Jereme Leung brings back the crowd-favourite butterfly pea flower kee chang with Raffles signature kaya jam (S28+ for 5), a violet-tipped, alkaline rice dumpling paired with the hotel’s coconut pandan spread.
-For more classic flavours, the braised pork belly with preserved mustard vegetables glutinous rice dumpling (S$22+ each) blends five-spiced pork belly with mustard greens, while the new 12-head abalone and preserved meats glutinous rice dumpling (S$49+ each) is backed by sakura ebi shrimp, salted egg yolk, chestnut, lotus seeds, pork belly, Japanese dried scallops, and sliced mung bean.
+For Dragon Boat Festival, Yi by Jereme Leung brings back the crowd-favourite butterfly pea flower kee chang with Raffles signature kaya jam (S28+ for 5/INR 1,711.64), a violet-tipped, alkaline rice dumpling paired with the hotel’s coconut pandan spread.
+For more classic flavours, the braised pork belly with preserved mustard vegetables glutinous rice dumpling (S$22+ each/INR 1,345.11) blends five-spiced pork belly with mustard greens, while the new 12-head abalone and preserved meats glutinous rice dumpling (S$49+ each/INR 2,995.32) is backed by sakura ebi shrimp, salted egg yolk, chestnut, lotus seeds, pork belly, Japanese dried scallops, and sliced mung bean.

 22 May – 22 June 2023